 phonological features, represented here by marking the values of

-Normal.
+Open Mid Neutral Normal”.
 You might transcribe the

 The Syllable‐Feature System